christiskatsouris/Applied-Econometrics-R/README.md

 ## References

+On Credit Scoring:
+- Bellotti, T., & Crook, J. (2013).
+Forecasting and stress testing credit card default using dynamic models.
+International Journal of Forecasting, 29(4), 563-574.
 - Banasik, J., Crook, J. N., & Thomas, L. C. (1999).
 Not if but when will borrowers default.
 Journal of the Operational Research Society, 50(12), 1185-1190.
-- Chen, S. (2019).
-Quantile regression for duration models with time-varying regressors.
-Journal of Econometrics, 209(1), 1-17.
 - Crook, J., & Bellotti, T. (2010).
 Time varying and dynamic models for default risk in consumer loans.
 Journal of the Royal Statistical Society: Series A (Statistics in Society), 173(2), 283-305.
 - Duffie, D., Eckner, A., Horel, G., & Saita, L. (2009).
 Frailty correlated default.
 The Journal of Finance, 64(5), 2089-2123.
 - Dirick, L., Claeskens, G., & Baesens, B. (2017).
 Time to default in credit scoring using survival analysis: a benchmark study.
 Journal of the Operational Research Society, 68(6), 652-665.

+On Properties of Hazard functions:
+- Chen, S. (2019).
+Quantile regression for duration models with time-varying regressors.
+Journal of Econometrics, 209(1), 1-17.
 - Hahn, J. (1994).
 The efficiency bound of the mixed proportional hazard model.
 The Review of Economic Studies, 61(4), 607-629.

+On Probability Theory:
+- Enki, D. G., Noufaily, A., & Farrington, C. P. (2014).
+A time-varying shared frailty model with application to infectious diseases.
+The Annals of Applied Statistics, 430-447.
+- Gjessing, Håkon K., Odd O. Aalen, and Nils Lid Hjort.
+"Frailty models based on Lévy processes."
+Advances in Applied Probability 35.2 (2003): 532-550.
+- Singpurwalla, N. D. (1995).
+Survival in dynamic environments.
+Statistical science, 86-103.

 # Further Reading